UC San Francisco is recognized throughout the world for innovative treatments, advanced technology and pioneering research in patient care.

 Roberta K. Oka, RN, visiting with patient Clinton Hallum at Cardio Clinic.

-“UCSF excels in the partnership and teamwork that translational medicine demands,” says Mark Laret, chief executive officer of UCSF Medical Center and UCSF Benioff Children’s Hospital.
+“UCSF excels in the partnership and teamwork that translational medicine demands,” says Mark Laret, chief executive officer of UCSF Medical Center and UCSF Benioff Children’s Hospitals.
 “It is what enables us to bring discovery into common use.”

 For patients, this means the opportunity to receive pioneering treatments through clinical research studies, commonly called clinical trials.
 These trials test the safety and effectiveness of new, experimental medications and treatments.
 UCSF is active in about 1,000 clinical trials that often are not available elsewhere.
 Many of these new treatment options were developed by UCSF clinical and basic science research teams, while others were developed by UCSF’s colleagues across the United States and in other countries.